gvwilson/thirdbit/src/fiction/iffy/index.md

 hurrying off without waiting for a reply.
-She said the same thing to the Aussie sailors at the mansion's door, careful not to look up to see if she could spot the drone she was certain would be following her.
+She said the same thing to the Aussie sailors at the mansion's door, careful not to look up to see if she could spot the drone she was certain must be somewhere overhead.

 The sun was half-hidden by a scattering of high, thin clouds.
-She stumbled as another view of Halley superimposed itself on the ice-rimed cobblestones beneath her.
+She stumbled as another view of Halley superimposed itself on the grimy cobblestones beneath her.
 Half a dozen green dots marked the raccoons' locations, which meant the four red ones were their hunters.
-Blue dots appeared, moved, and disappeared: were they sailors who had joined the hunt?
+Blue dots appeared, moved, and disappeared.
+Were they sailors who had joined the hunt?
 No,
 that one was her,
 and that pair were the captain of the *Watney Breach* and his husband,